tanbiralam/InstaFetch/README.md

 npm install
 ```

+4. Set up the environment variables by creating a `.env` file in the root directory of the project.

+**Environment Variables:**
+- `VITE_API_KEY`: API key for accessing Cloudinary API.
+- `VITE_CLOUDINARY_API_URL`: Cloudinary API URL for uploading images.
+- `VITE_CLOUDINARY_PRESET`: Preset for Cloudinary upload.

-4. Run the development server:
+5. Run the development server:

 ```bash
 npm run dev
 ```

-5. Open your browser and visit `http://localhost:3000` to use InstaFetcher.
+6. Open your browser and visit `http://localhost:3000` to use InstaFetcher.

 ## Usage